SRP

 - After you receive SPS Full Membership, your SRP application would then be reviewed.

-You must have completed a Postgraduate Applied Psychology Degree, at a Master or Doctoral Level.
+You must have completed a Postgraduate Applied Psychology Degree, at a Master or Doctoral Level with an area of Specialization. i.e., Clinical, Counselling, Educational/School, Forensic, Neuropsychology, Industrial-Organizational/Occupational, or Sports Psychology.

-- Relevant coursework including psychological assessment and intervention, and ethics;
+- Relevant coursework including psychological assessment, psychological testing, intervention, and ethics;

-- Supervised practicum in several approved settings; and
+- Supervised practicum in several approved settings during candidature on postgraduate applied psychology degree; and

 The table below shows the required number of practicum hours based on the year of matriculation for your Postgraduate Applied Psychology Degree.

-For programmes which do not fulfil the above requirements, a top-up of additional practicum hours post-programme is required.
+For programmes that do not fulfil the above requirements, a top-up of additional practicum hours post-programme is required.
+Top-up of additional practicum hours post-programme are after the completion of the following:

 The additional practicum hours must be supervised by an SRP-Approved or SRP-Eligible supervisors.
 Please refer to SPS Directory for list of approved supervisors.

-- An overseas Postgraduate Applied Psychology Degree program needs to be accredited by the professional society and/or licensing body in the country/region in which the educational institution operates.
+- An overseas Postgraduate Applied Psychology Degree with an area of Specialization needs to have documentary evidence that it is accredited by a Psychological Professional Society and/or a Licensing or Registration body in the country/region in which the educational institution from which the degree was obtained operates.

 This is relevant for applicants who trained overseas and

-- Have completed their Postgraduate Applied Psychology Degree overseas
+- Have completed their Postgraduate Applied Psychology Degree overseas, with an area of Specialization

-- Have a valid licence/ registration to practise as a recognized professional psychologist in Australia, New Zealand, United Kingdom, United States of America or Canada
+- Have a valid licence/ registration to practise as a recognized professional psychologist in the country of training, i.e., including in Australia, New Zealand, United Kingdom, United States of America or Canada, for area of specialization you trained & qualified in, i.e., Clinical, Counselling, Educational/School, Forensic, Health, Neuropsychology, Industrial-Organizational/Occupational, Sports and Exercise Psychology.

-- Have documentary evidence for eligibility to be registered to practise as recognized professional psychologist in Australia, New Zealand, United Kingdom, United States of America or Canada
+- Have documentary evidence to be registered / licensed to practise as recognized professional psychologist in the area of specialization you trained in, i.e., including in Australia, New Zealand, United Kingdom, United States of America or Canada

 Requirements for Continued Registration

-1. Abide by SPS Code of Professional Ethics.
+1. Abide by the SPS Code of Ethics

 Frequently asked questions